bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 ### Move workspace to the cloud

-Ease of running workspace in cloud, and ability to move workspaces between local machine and remote server  - is one of the main features of the workspace, and the reasonn why the workspace is entirely in docker.
+Ease of running workspace in cloud, and ability to move workspaces between local machine and remote server  - is one of the main features of the workspace, and the reason why the workspace is entirely in docker.

 It is often a case that experiment, which started on personal notebook require more computational resources, must be running for a long period of time, or executed periodically.
 All of these cases are